Shazolpersonal/TalkTerms-AI/README.md

-# TalkTerms AI: The Master Blueprint (v1.5)
+# TalkTerms AI: The Master Blueprint (v1.6)

-**Project Status:** Phase 2 - UI/UX Refinement & Core Logic Implementation
+**Project Status:** Phase 2 - Critical Bug Fix & Code Review

 This document serves as the single source of truth for the TalkTerms AI project.
-All development must adhere to the principles and specifications outlined herein.

 ---